 It’s great for checking exactly where a session is located that a user may want to attend.
 It saves the headache of navigating a map with lots of locations, and simply fast tracks the user to the right place.

-Surveys and Live Polls
+Forms and Live Polls

-To go one step further, why not engage with your audience in real time whilst the panel is in session?
-Create a live poll and link it to a particular session to shape the conversation of the room.
+To go one step further, why not engage with your audience in real-time whilst the panel is in session?
+Create a Live Poll and link it to a particular session to shape the conversation of the room.

 Making a guide that your attendees will love using will encourage them to return to it and will enhance your event’s experience.
 Your guide can make the difference between running a well organised, engaging, fun event that your attendees will talk and engage with months after or just another event that they forget about in a weeks time.